hughperkins/clnn/README.md

 * nn.SpatialConvolutionMM
 * nn.SpatialMaxPooling (including `ceil` mode)
-* nn.SpatialAveragePooling (either filter size must equal input size, or filter size must equal stride size)
+* nn.SpatialAveragePooling (either filter size must equal input size, or filter size must equal stride size):
+  * update: latest SpatialAveragePooling is available now, but you have to live 'on the bleeding edge', see section 'On the bleeding edge: getting latest SpatialAveragePooling', below

 ### Transfer function layers